 Practice of the Week

-Aspire to the Impossible
+Aspiring to the Impossible

-Aspire to the Impossible
+Aspiring to the Impossible

 Category: Slogans to Live By: Practices for everyone to keep in mind and pay attention to.
 These practices don't require setting aside a separate substantial chunk of time.
 Just have the intention to grow stronger in each of these areas as you go about your day, and sometimes make one of them the focus of your daily journaling.
 The titles of these practices are guiding slogans to live by.